JoshuaKGoldberg/Goldblog/content/blog/ts-expect-error/index.md

 function shouldReportDiagnostic(diagnostic: Diagnostic) {
 ```

-That function takes in a diagnostic _(read: potential error message)_ and roughly:
+That function took in a diagnostic _(read: potential error message)_ and roughly:

-1. Computes the line and character position of the diagnostic using the appropriately named `computeLineAndCharacterOfPosition`
+1. Computed the line and character position of the diagnostic using the appropriately named `computeLineAndCharacterOfPosition`
-2. Captures the previous line's text
+2. Captured the preceding line's text
-3. Checks if a complicated looking `ignoreDiagnosticCommentRegEx` regular expression matched the text
+3. Checked if a complicated looking `ignoreDiagnosticCommentRegEx` regular expression matched the text
-4. Repeats steps 2-3 for preceding lines if the line was blank
+4. Repeated steps 2-3 for preceding lines if the line was blank

 Its regular expression notably had a `@ts-ignore` after a bunch of convoluted whitespace and backslash checking: